 More than once, I have found myself writing a poem where I needed to rhyme letters of the alphabet, or numbers, or both.
 For example, my poems Swimming Ool and Alphabet Break both rhyme letters of the alphabet with one another.
 If you ever find yourself writing a poem where you are rhyming letters or numbers, this short list might be useful to you.

 Sometimes when you’re writing a rhyming poem, you may want to include a word or phrase that rhymes with itself, such as itsy-bitsy or super-duper.
-These are known “reduplicated” words or phrases.
+Also called “close rhymes,” these are what are known as “reduplicated” words or phrases.
 “Reduplication” is the term for words or phrases that are created by repeating sounds.
 Here is a list of rhyming reduplicated words and phrases that may come in handy to you sometime.

 fight or flight